EkeMinusYou/ogpmd.nvim/README.md

 :Unfurl https://example.com
 ```

-This will fetch the HTML title and the OGP image (if available) from the specified URL.
-It will then insert the title as a Markdown link (`[title](url)`) and the OGP image's Base64 encoded string directly after the current cursor line in the buffer.
+This will fetch the HTML title, meta image, and meta type (if available) from the specified URL.
+It will then insert the meta type as `(Type: type)`, the title as a Markdown link (`[title](url)`), and the meta image URL directly after the current cursor line in the buffer.

 ## Configuration